International reactions to the January 6 United States Capitol attack

 More than seventy countries and international organizations expressed their concerns over the attackJanuary 6 United States Capitol attack and condemned the violence, with some specifically condemning President Donald Trump's own role in inciting the attack.
 Foreign leaders, diplomats, politicians, and institutions expressed shock, outrage, and condemnation of the events.
-Multiple world leaders made a call for peace, describing the riots as "an attack on democracy".
-The leaders of some countries, including Brazil, Poland and Hungary, declined to condemn the situation, and described it as an internal U.S. affair.
+Multiple world leaders made a call for peace, describing the assault as "an attack on democracy".
+The leaders of some countries, including Brazil, Poland, and Hungary, declined to condemn the situation, and described it as an internal U.S. affair.

 As early as January 2021, a few European security officials described the events as an attempted coup.